Oil and Gas

 At the crossroads of the North Sea and North-east Atlantic, Lerwick Harbour is Britain’s “Top Port” – the most northerly commercial harbour in the country.
 With two entrances, the sheltered, deep-water port is open to shipping in all weathers and operates around the clock, handling over 5,000 vessels annually.

-Lerwick Harbour continues to evolve its support for the offshore oil and gas industry, based on around 40 years' experience of servicing exploration, production and development.
+Lerwick Harbour continues to evolve its support for the offshore oil and gas industry, based on over 50 years' experience of servicing exploration, production and development.

 Lerwick is one of the first ports in the UK to handle significant offshore decommissioning projects.